bird-house/birdhouse-docs/docs/source/contributing.rst

 The Birdhouse project openly welcomes contributions (bug reports, bug fixes, code enhancements/features, etc.).

-There are numerous ways to interact with the Birdhouse community.
+There are numerous ways to interact with the Birdhouse community, for example join the chat or the mailing list.

 Mailing list
 ------------